Oneplus/trans-parser/README.md

 #### ROOT
 Special constrains on parsing action is adopted to make sure the output tree has only one root word with root dependency relation.
-`--root` is used to specify the name relation.
+`--root` is used to specify the relation name.
 Dummy root token is positioned at right according to [Going to the roots of dependency parsing](http://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00132).

 #### Dynamic Oracles
 Dynamic oracles outputs the optimal action at non-canonical states (states that are not on the oracle transition sequence).
 * ArcStandard: [A tabular method for dynamic oracles in transition-based parsing](https://transacl.org/ojs/index.php/tacl/article/view/302/38)
 * {ArcHybrid|ArcEager}: [Training deterministic parsers with non-deterministic oracles](https://www.transacl.org/ojs/index.php/tacl/article/view/145/27)

-Dynamic oracles are set by `--supervised_oracle` option.
+Dynamic oracles can be activated by setting `--supervised_oracle` option as `true`.

 #### Noisify
+Nosifying means randomly set some words as unknown word to improve the model's generalization ability.
 Two random replacement strategies are implemented:
 * *singleton*: random replace singleton during training according to [Transition-Based Dependency Parsing with Stack Long Short-Term Memory](http://www.aclweb.org/anthology/P/P15/P15-1033.pdf)
 * *word*: word dropout strategy according to [Deep unordered composi-tion rivals syntactic methods for text classification](https://cs.umd.edu/~miyyer/pubs/2015_acl_dan.pdf).

 #### Partial Tree
-Training on partially annotated trees follows [Training Dependency Parsers with Partial Annotation](https://arxiv.org/abs/1609.09247) and [Constrained arc-eager dependency parsing](http://www.mitpressjournals.org/doi/abs/10.1162/COLI_a_00184#.WK3jyjvyvx4)
+Training on partially annotated trees generally follows [Training Dependency Parsers with Partial Annotation](https://arxiv.org/abs/1609.09247) and [Constrained arc-eager dependency parsing](http://www.mitpressjournals.org/doi/abs/10.1162/COLI_a_00184#.WK3jyjvyvx4).
+The basic idea is performing constrained decoding on the partial tree to get a pseduo-oracle sequence and use it as training data.

-Training on partial tree is specified by `--partial` option.
+Training on partial tree is specified by setting `--partial` option as `true`.

 #### Beam-Search
 Training with beam-search follows [Globally Normalized Transition-Based Neural Networks](https://arxiv.org/abs/1603.06042).
+Early stopping is used.

-Training with beam-search is specified by setting `--supervised_objective`to `structure`.
+Training with beam-search is specified by setting `--supervised_objective`to `structure` and `--beam_size` greater than 1.

+Testing with beam-search only needs to set `--beam_size` greater than 1.

-## Train/Test on PTB
+## Train/test on PTB

 An example of the PTB data
 ```